-We anticipate that most of our product candidates, if approved by the FDA, may be subject to mandatory REMS programs, which could increase the cost, burden and liability associated with the commercialization of these product candidates.
+APADAZ is, and we anticipate most of our current product candidates, if approved by the FDA, will be, subject to mandatory REMS programs, which could increase the cost, burden and liability associated with the commercialization of APADAZ and certain product candidates.

 The FDA has indicated that some opioid drugs formulated with the active ingredients hydrocodone, fentanyl, hydromorphone, methadone, morphine, oxycodone, oxymorphone and others will be required to have a REMS to ensure that the benefits of the drugs continue to outweigh the risks.
 The FDA has already approved a REMS for ER and long-acting opioids as part of a federal initiative to address inappropriate prescribing and prescription drug abuse and misuse, which the FDA continually updates.
-The REMS introduces new safety measures designed to reduce risks and improve the safe use of ER and long-acting opioids, while ensuring access to needed medications for patients in pain.
+The Commissioner of the FDA recently announced his intention to expand the REMS program to include IR opioids in the near future.
+The REMS plan introduces new safety measures designed to reduce risks and improve the safe use of ER and long-acting opioids, while ensuring access to needed medications for patients in pain.
 The ER and long-acting opioid REMS affects more than 25 companies that manufacture these opioid analgesics.
 Under the new REMS, companies are required to make education programs available to prescribers.
 It is expected that companies will meet this obligation by taking specific steps to ensure that health care providers are aware of the availability of the training and by providing educational grants to continuing education providers, who will develop and deliver the training.
 The REMS also requires companies to make available FDA-approved patient education materials on the safe use of these drugs.
 The companies must perform periodic assessments of the implementation of the REMS and the success of the program in meeting its goals.
 The FDA will review these assessments and may require additional elements to achieve the goals of the program.
 Independent audits must also be conducted of the educational efforts.

-We anticipate that most of our product candidates, if approved by the FDA, may be subject to a REMS requirement.
+APADAZ is subject to REMS, and we anticipate that most of our product candidates, if approved by the FDA, are likely to also be subject to a REMS requirement.
+As part of the FDA's approval of the NDA for APADAZ in February 2018, they also approved our plan for the APADAZ REMS program.
 There may be increased cost, administrative burden and potential liability associated with the marketing and sale of these types of product candidates subject to a REMS requirement, which could increase the costs to us and reduce the commercial benefits to us from the sale of these product candidates.

-Our product candidates contain controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA.
+APADAZ and our product candidates contain controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA.